Why Hire from Wake Forest Law

 Our Wake Forest Law curriculum prepares students to work in any jurisdiction of the United States and abroad.
 Whether their interest lies in becoming an associate in a law firm, a prosecutor, general counsel for a Fortune 500 company, or an entertainment lawyer, they graduate fully prepared for their first day on the job.
-Hear from Dean Suzanne Reynolds as she explains why Wake Forest Law students and graduates are ‘Ready to Work‘.
+Wake Forest Law students and graduates are ready to work.

 What Employers are Saying